egmont-security-team/mde-fixit-integration/README.md

 ### Environment variables

 - Set the environment variable `KEY_VAULT_NAME` to change what key vault will be used to load secrets.
+- Set the environment variable `CVE_PC_THRESHOLD` to change how many pc under 1 vulnerability to create a multi ticket.
-- Set the environment variable `CVE_DEVICE_THRESHOLD` to change how many devices under 1 vulnerability to create a multi ticket.
+- Set the environment variable `CVE_SERVER_THRESHOLD` to change how many serveres under 1 vulnerability to create a multi ticket.

 ### Secrets